-The Company has entered into lease agreements for use of land, buildings and vehicles which expires over a period ranging up to the year of 2117.
-Gross payments for the year aggregate to ₹ 25.
+The Company has entered into lease agreements for use of land, buildings and vehicles which expires over a period ranging upto the year of 2117.
+Gross payments for the year aggregate to $\ref{2}$ 25.

 Effective April 1, 2019, the Company has adopted Ind AS 116 "Leases" on all lease contracts existing on April 1, 2019 using the modified retrospective method and has taken the cumulative adjustment to retained earnings, on the date of initial application.
 Accordingly, comparatives for the year ended 31 March 2019 have not been retrospectively adjusted.
-On transition, the adoption of the standard resulted in recognition of Right-of-use-assets (ROU) of \gtrless 47 and a lease liability of \gtrless 51 ,net of tax.
-The cumulative effect of applying the standard resulted in $\end{Bmatrix}$ 3 being debited to retained earnings, net of taxes.
+On transition, the adoption of the standard resulted in recognition of Right-of-use-assets (ROU) of $\stackrel{?}{\sim}$ 47 and a lease liability of $\stackrel{?}{\sim}$ 51, net of tax.
+The cumulative effect of applying the standard resulted in $\stackrel{?}{\sim}$ 3 being debited to retained earnings, net of taxes.
 The effect of this adoption did not have a material impact on profit before tax, profit for the year and the earnings per share.
-Ind AS 116 will result in an increase in cash flows from operating activities on account of lease payments.
+Ind AS 116 will result in an increase in cash flows from operating activities and an increase in cash outflows from financing activities on account of lease payments.